DataDog/dd-trace-php/LIBDATADOG.md

 The compilation process is handled by a [compile script](https://github.com/DataDog/dd-trace-php/compile_rust.sh) which is instantiated from the main Makefile.
 Once the library is assembled its contents are linked in ddtrace.so which is the main objective in the Makefile.
-This library is the extension which the PHP engine will load on runtime in order to provide all tracing functionality.
+This library is the extension which the PHP engine will load at runtime in order to provide all tracing functionality.

 ## Adding new features
 Upon adding new modules in the libdatadog repository there is the need to create the neccessary glue code in the php